jill-baker/tornado-insurance-hazard-repo/scripts/readme.md

+# tornado-insurance-hazard-repo
+## Shifting Tornado Hazard in the United States and Emerging Insurance Exposure

+# Team Gamma
+This project was completed independently.

+## Brief Background
+There are two major regions in the United States that are commonly associated with elevated tornado activity: the Southeast's region of "Dixie Alley", which includes Arkansas, Louisiana, Mississippi, Alabama, Tennessee and Georgia, and the Great Plains region of "Tornado Alley", which includes Texas, Oklahoma, Kansas and Nebraska.
+Recent research suggests that tornado activity may be shifting geographically and increasing in frequency in Dixie Alley while decreasing in frequency in Tornado Alley (Gensini and Brooks, 2018).

 ## Project Overview
 This project examines whether tornado hazard in the United States is shifting from the traditional Great Plains Tornado Alley toward the Southeast's Dixie Alley region over time, and whether counties predicted to exhibit elevated tornado hazard in the following year also have greater present-day insurance exposure based on population, housing units and median home value.
 The hypothesis is that tornado hazard is shifting from the Tornado Alley region toward Dixie Alley due to increasing tornado frequency and severity in the Southeast over time.
 It is predicted that counties located in Dixie Alley will be more likely classified as high tornado hazard in the following year compared to Tornado Alley and will exhibit a higher present-day insurance exposure.